 Information about academic programs, accreditation, facilities, faculty, retention, and number of students completing programs may be obtained from publications available from your dean's office, as well as from staff members in these offices.
 For career planning and opportunities, contact the Director of Placement.
-Disabled students should contact the Goldman Office of Disability Services.
-The main university telephone number is 504.865.5000.
+Disabled students should contact the Office of Disability Services.
+The main university telephone number is (504) 865-5000.

-The criteria for selecting eligible recipients for federal campus-based funds under university control and for determining the amount of federal campus-based awards is done in accordance with all federal regulations.
-In general, blocks of Tulane's limited campus-based funds are allocated to groups of students (for example, by graduate/professional division).
+The criteria for selecting recipients for federal funds under university control and for determining the amount of awards is as follows.
+In general, blocks of funds are allocated to each graduate/professional division.
 Award amounts are set to attempt to provide a reasonable level of help to the majority of students expected to apply.
 Awards are then made until the block of funds has been committed.
+Further information about selection and awarding can be obtained from the University Financial Aid Office counselors.